 School & Community Alliances

 Luna Dance Institute and our model program—School & Community Alliances (SCA), work in tandem to bring high quality dance learning to all children.
-Luna’s pedagogy drives all programs and through professional education for dance teaching artists, classroom teachers, school and arts leaders, early childhood education faculty and social workers, we help build cultures of dance, particularly for those underserved: children attending schools with low API scores, families residing in residential treatment, DV shelters and incarceration facilities, English language learners, and children with autism or other special needs.
+Luna’s pedagogy drives all programs through professional education for dance teaching artists, classroom teachers, school and arts leaders, early childhood education faculty and social workers, we help build cultures of dance, particularly for those underserved: children attending schools with low API scores, families residing in residential treatment, DV shelters and incarceration facilities, English language learners, and children with autism or other special needs.

 Many understand the intrinsic value of dance.
 Dance uses the medium of the human body, moving through space and time, with energy, contextualized in history, environment, culture and society, to express and advance thoughts, ideas and feelings.
 Yet, there remains confusion about who can dance, what dance education can look like and where it should take place.